mvolkmann/blog/src/php.md

 For example, `?make=MINI&model=Cooper&year=2015`.

 To get the value of a query parameter, use `$_GET['someName']`.
-The builtin function `isset` can be used to determine if a query parameter is set.
+The built-in function `isset` can be used to determine if a query parameter is set.
 For example, `isset($_GET['someName'])`.